HostingBrain / briefs

 Analyst briefs

-Short, data-grounded reads on European hosting and domain-market structure — anonymized, aggregate-level, with the denominator and caveats stated.
-The named, provider-level detail behind each brief lives in the product.
+Short, data-grounded reads on European hosting and domain-market structure — with the denominator and caveats stated on every number.
+Most briefs are aggregate-level; the full named, provider-level detail behind them lives in the product.